-In addition to the intermediary capital, carry, and dollar portfolios, I construct a set of momentum portfolios, following Menkhoff et al. (2011).
+In addition to the intermediary capital, carry, and dollar portfolios, I construct a set of momentum portfolios, following Menkhoff et al. (2012a).
 Currencies are ranked on their previous month's excess returns with the idea that winners continue their out-performance while losers extend their losses.
-I construct six portfolios as in the other cases with the highest portfolio containing the currencies that have the largest lagged excess returns and vice-versa for the lowest portfolio.
+I construct six portfolios as with the other cross-sections, with the highest portfolio containing the currencies that have the largest lagged excess returns and vice-versa for the lowest portfolio.
 A momentum factor can also be extracted as in the previous cases by taking the difference between the high and low portfolios, forming a zero-cost strategy that goes long previously well-performing currencies and short poor performers.